 The Commission is also providing Member States with specific training sessions dedicated to mapping national classifications to ESCO.
 The training will take the form of webinars and will be organised by the European Commission throughout the 3 years period within which Member States need to adopt ESCO or map their national classifications to ESCO.
 Following the first training webinar, the European Commission also published a list of Frequently Asked Questions.

-Finally, the European Commission is also ready to organise country visits upon specific request of Member States.
+Finally, the European Commission also organises country visits upon specific request of Member States to provide technical support in the implementation of ESCO .

 - Commission Implementing Decision 2018/1020